Turkey Tips! Step-By-Step Guide for Cooking Your Pastured Turkey or Turkey Breast

-Here’s a good video explainer of spatchcocking / butterflying from one of our favorite chefs, Alton Brown!
+Here’s a good video reference for spatchcocking / butterflying from one of our favorite chefs, Alton Brown!

 To spatchcock your turkey, place it breast-side down on a stable cutting board with the larger cavity facing you.
 Using poultry shears (kitchen shears can work but will be a bit more difficult), start at the larger cavity end and cut alongside the back bone on one side, all the way up.
 Now you should be able to open the bird up a bit.
 Then, take the shears and cut down the other side of the backbone, holding it with your hands and pulling it away as you cut with the other hand.
 Either dispose of the backbone, or set aside to use to make delicious gravy.

 Now flip the bird over, so it is breast-side up and the now opened side is down, with the legs pointing away from each other.
 Now, place your hand on the back of your other hand, and lock your elbows (similar to if you were to try to give CPR to your turkey).
 Push down on the breastbone until it cracks and your turkey lies flat.

 Okay, you don’t have to brine it either - but we highly recommend it.
 The foodies on the Bytable team have had great success with a simple buttermilk brine recipe, but a good ol’ dry brine works well, too!
 Either of the recipes below will work with both a spatchcocked or non-spatchcocked bird.